isabsent/FilePicker/README.md

                 .title(title)
                 .show(this, dialogTag);
     }
-or any of two above if you are not specifiying a dialog title and get result in `onResult` callback:
+or any of two above if you are not specifying a dialog title.
+A result of selection is available in `onResult` callback:

     @Override
     public boolean onResult(@NonNull String dialogTag, int which, @NonNull Bundle extras) {
         switch (dialogTag) {
             case PICK_DIALOG:
                 if (extras.containsKey(SimpleFilePickerDialog.SELECTED_SINGLE_PATH))
 		        //Do what you want with single selection else if (extras.containsKey(SimpleFilePickerDialog.SELECTED_PATHS))
 		        //Do what you want with multiple selection
                 break;
         }
         return false;